 Recommender systems are acknowledged as an essential instrument to support users in finding relevant information in an overloaded information space.
 While they have been proven successful in e.g., e-commerce applications, they can also support organizations in better identifying competences, help engage users in a continuous and dynamic knowledge exchange, and customize dissemination of knowledge as much as possible.
 Moreover, the advent of the big data era has posed the need for high scalability and real-time processing of frequent data updates, and thus, has brought new challenges for the recommender systems’ research community.
 As in 2016 (http://socialcomputing.know-center.tugraz.at/rs-bda/), the objective of this workshop is to bring together researchers and practitioners involved in developing, testing, and maintaining (social) recommender systems, especially in the light of big data.
 The workshop focuses on all aspects of recommender systems and big data analytics and it will provide a forum for discussing current practices and recent research results.
 RS-BDA'17 is co-located with i-KNOW 2017 (http://i-know.tugraz.at/).

-The program of the workshop will consist of an invited tutorial talk by Anthony Jameson and several accepted paper talks.
+The program of the workshop will consist of invited and accepted paper talks.

 Anthony Jameson is a Principal Researcher at DFKI, the German Research Center for Artificial Intelligence and founder of the new startup Chusable AG, which specializes in software for helping people to make better choices.
 Since the late 1970s, he has done research and practical work on various types of interactive intelligent system, combining knowledge of psychology, artificial intelligence, and human-computer interaction.
 From 2009-2016 he was founding coeditor-in-chief of the ACM Transactions on Interactive Intelligent Systems.
 Work especially related to the Chusapedia system presented at i-KNOW 2017 includes (a) the theoretical integration of research on choice and choice support expounded in the 2014 book Choice Architecture for Human-Computer Interaction and in the handbook chapter Human Decision Making and Recommender Systems; and (b) work on systems that integrate knowledge using semantic technology: participation in Project Halo; and the leadership of 3cixty, which won the 2015 Semantic Web Challenge.Abstract